paol-imi/use-mutable-source/docs/src/guide/source-as-dependency.md

 ## Inherit dependencies

-The stability of `useSnapshot` and `getSource` are defined the source `dependencies`.
+The stability of `useSnapshot` and `getSource` is defined by the source `dependency list`.
 This means that if the dependencies don't change, these functions are guarantee to be `stable`.
-You can use these functions as dependencies as you would any other variable.
+You can use these functions as dependencies as you would with any other variable.

 ```tsx {9-11}
 const [, getItem] = useSource(